fedang/fedang.net/content/posts/pointer-tagging/index.md

 In principle, all of these addresses are valid and potentially used.
 While this could be the case for older or embedded systems, modern ones won't allocate certain ranges.
 Consequently, some of the bits in a pointer will be unused[^addressing].

-[^addressing]: They might still be used in certain circumstances.
-For example, Linux marks kernel addresses with a 1 in the MSB.

 First, let's see the behaviour of 32-bit architectures (e.g., x86, Arm32).
 They use *32-bit words* (hence their name), and can address up to 4 GB (4 × 1024&sup3; bytes) of memory[^pae].